 The following table presents summary consolidated financial data.
 We derived the summary consolidated statements of operations data for the years ended June 30, 2004, 2005 and 2006 from our audited consolidated financial statements and notes thereto that are included elsewhere in this prospectus.
 We derived the summary consolidated statements of operations data for the quarters ended September 30, 2005 and 2006 and the summary consolidated balance sheet as of September 30, 2006 from our unaudited consolidated financial statements included elsewhere in this prospectus.
-The unaudited consolidated financial statements include, in the opinion of management, all adjustments, which include only normal recurring adjustments, necessary for the fair presentation of the financial data set forth in those statements.
+The unaudited consolidated financial statements included elsewhere in this prospectus.
+The unaudited consolidated financial statements include elsewhere in this prospectus.
+The unaudited consolidated financial statements include only normal recurring adjustments, necessary for the fair presentation of the financial data set forth in those statements.
 Our historic results are not necessarily indicative of the results that may be expected in the future.
 You should read this data together with our consolidated financial statements and related notes included elsewhere in this prospectus and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section of this prospectus.